 Energy-efficient windows primarily depend upon low-E coatings and gas between thermal panes to reduce heat transfer and increase energy efficiency.

 Sound-blocking windows, on the other hand, primarily use thicker and laminated glass, and large air gaps between panes to deaden sound.

 You can easily make a soundproof window energy-efficient by adding low-E coatings.
 But you can’t easily make an energy-efficient window soundproof without changing its glass and construction.

 “It’s a balancing act between the performance attributes you deem important for your project,” says Warner.

-Do You Really Need Soundproof Windows?
+How to Find Out if You Really Need Soundproof Windows

 Maybe not.
 Perhaps the sound you hate is coming down your chimney or through attic vents.
 Or maybe leaks around your windows are letting in noise along with cold air.

 Storyk says everyone who hates noise should consult an acoustical consultant before they throw money at the problem.
 For about $1,000, consultants will measure the kind and level of the noise you want to keep out, and suggest the best way to block the sound.